 Romantic Gondolas Go High-Tech With GPS Tracking Systems

 Widely described as one of the most romantic cities in the world, Venice is a destination spot for many honeymooners and couples in love.
 The main attraction of the Italian city is the gondola rides that transport couples throughout the city where roads are paved with water.
 With gondoliers serenading couples in love and kisses being shared under bridges, it is impossible not to see and feel the beauty of the city.
-Unfortunately, the popular tourist spot has seen a rapid rise in traffic on the waterways resulting in a variety of problems including accidents, one of which resulted in the death of European tourist recently.
-In an effort to unclog city waterways and provide an overall better experience for gondola riders, city officials in Venice have decided to move forward with the use of GPS tracking systems to monitor gondolas and other watercraft in the hope it will improve maritime safety.
+Unfortunately, the popular tourist spot has seen a rapid rise in traffic on the waterways resulting in a variety of problems including accidents, one of which resulted in the death of European tourists recently.
+To unclog city waterways and provide an overall better experience for gondola riders, city officials in Venice have decided to move forward with the use of GPS tracking systems to monitor gondolas and other watercraft in the hope it will improve maritime safety.

 A couple of months back in August while on the Grand Canal near the infamous historical site of the Rialto Bridge a man was killed due to what local investigators describe as negligence.
 The aftermath of the tragedy resulted in a couple of gondoliers and a few vaporetti pilots are being investigated by law enforcement officials.
 The hope is that with better fleet management strategies through the use of GPS tracking systems that tragedies like the above mentioned become a thing of the past.
 City officials believe that eliminating accidents and reducing near misses among water taxis and other vessels with the help of GPS trackers will only help the local economy and increase the visitor experienced.